Essex Flood and Water Management Facebook page contains information on the Flood Barrier for West Mersea.

 The temporary flood defence will be removed on completion of the first phase of work, which we are expecting to be complete by the Easter holidays 2022 and it is at this point access to the area will be significantly improved.
 The construction site will be closed down from Saturday 18th December 2021 to Monday 3rd January 2022 (inclusive) as the delivery team break up for the Christmas holiday.

-If there are any queries in the meantime please contact the Lead Local Flood Authority team at Essex County Council by email: firstname.lastname@example.org
+If there are any queries regarding the flood alleviation scheme then please contact the Lead Local Flood Authority team at Essex County Council by email: email@example.com

 Essex County Council (ECC) have been working with the Old City Flood Gate group and West Mersea Town Council on delivery of a flood alleviation scheme that aims to reduce the risk of flooding to 12 residential properties on Coast Road and The Lane, West Mersea.
 A large tidal surge occurred in December 2013 flooding around 10 properties in the area and at least 6 incidents or near misses have been recorded since then, causing significant damage to property and disruption to the community.

 The flood alleviation scheme involves installation of a demountable flood defence barrier (click here to view) and associated infrastructure, that will be deployed across The Lane and Carriers Close at times when there is an Environment Agency flood warning in place.
 Once constructed the scheme will be handed over to the Old City Flood Gate group to operate and maintain, which is a unique feature of the scheme and potentially one of the first examples of such an approach in the UK.